strawberryjellyfish/jellyfish-counter/readme.txt

 == Description ==

-This plugin for WordPress adds a widget that displays a static or animated odometer style counter that can display a set value or can animate between a starting and ending value.
+This plugin for WordPress does not count jellyfish, it adds a widget that displays a static or animated odometer style counter that can display a set value or can animate between a starting and ending value.

 A great visual effect for travel blogs or any website that wants to display a running total of anything.